RandyGaul/cute_framework/docs/topics/low_level_graphics.md

 CF_Shader my_shd = CF_MAKE_SOKOL_SHADER(my_shader);
 ```

+Check out this page on [`CF_SOKOL_MAKE_SHADER`](https://randygaul.github.io/cute_framework/#/graphics/cf_make_sokol_shader) to learn how to compile your shader and set it up in C++.
+You can find a copy of the shader compiler for Linux/MacOS/Windows development in the `tools` folder where you downloaded CF.

 ### Learning to Write Shaders

 Learning to write shaders can be very challenging at first.
 That's mostly because writing a shader requires a lot of prerequisite knowledge.
 But, once the prereqs are filled out writing shaders becomes quite easy with a little time and practice.
 Here are some prerequisites that will make writing shaders much easier: